 - Ticket sales

-Most of these categories suffer different challenges, but early booking is undoubtedly the root of all problems.
+Most of these categories suffer different challenges, but it is safe to say that early booking undoubtedly generates the major risk.

 - Wasted time in requesting reversal